I’m an acoustic guitar aficionado. Have been since high school.

 I used that trade-in cash to instead get a really gorgeous hollow-body electric, the only type of guitar I’ve never owned yet.

 Something tells me you’ll hear about it soon. 😉

 The Quest Continues…

 All guitarists are constantly searching for that “Holy Grail Tone” that will make them sound the most amazing ever.
 For me, this AE acoustic wasn’t anywhere close.

 If you’re looking for either an acoustic that looks cosmetically superior, or one that sounds impressive when you mic it, I’d say this is not going to “rev up your motor scooters”, to quote Steely Dan.
 Keep lookin’.

 BUT… the AE series acoustic guitars ARE great for beginners.
 Especially since the body is on the small side.
 Perfect for kids learning!
-CHECK HERE FOR PRICE and read how it can be a real asset for your budding student!
+CHECK HERE FOR PRICE Click this link to see how it can be a real asset for your budding student: